 Choosing a CMS for Your Website

-Why I decided to use a CMS for my website and why I chose to use Forestry.io
+Why I decided to use a CMS for my website and why I chose to use Forestry.io, a Git-based CMS.

 I’m writing this blog post on my phone and when I’m finished I’ll click save, which will automatically trigger a build of my website.
 I think that’s really cool!
 A few months ago, I didn’t see the appeal in content management systems — in this blog post I’m going to explain why I’ve changed my mind and how to choose the right CMS for you.